 The simple answer to preventing a faulty air conditioner is regular maintenance.
 By having a professional electrician do regular checks on your AC, any faults or potential faults, will be located and corrected.
 Preventative maintenance will also save you money in the long run as making small repairs and replacements to keep your AC running smoothly saves them from becoming bigger problems that could affect the whole system.
 If your AC is subject to any electrical wiring issues, it may affect the rest of your household, putting your home in a potentially dangerous situation.
 Regular checks will work toward stopping this from happening.
 However, there are a few things we suggest you check to help prevent AC faults:

-Art Plumbing, AC & Electric are industry experts when it comes to this type of maintenance.
+Art Plumbing, Air Conditioning & Electric are industry experts when it comes to this type of maintenance.
 Not only do we understand that you as the homeowner have many things to take care of, but we also advise you on the most cost-effective and practical solutions for your home, and cater to emergency AC repairs.
 Your AC plays an integral part in the comfort of your home and we want to keep it that way.

 For Immediate Emergency Assistance Call 1-800-475-1504